-Ethics and Society
+Ethics & Society

-Ethics and Society is part of the Human Brain Project's research core.
-Through its research and ethics management, it promotes Responsible Research and Innovation (RRI) practices within the HBP, and helps to shape the direction of the HBP in ethically sound ways that serve the public interest.
+Through our social and philosophical research, public engagement and ethics support, WP9 promotes RRI practices within the HBP, and helps to shape the direction of its research in ethically sound ways that serve the public interest.

 We have worked to support a broad and comprehensive approach to RRI, ethics and societal impacts of brain research in the HBP since 2013.
 In the final phase of the project, our work focuses on finding ways to design and embed responsible research practices into EBRAINS, the international research infrastructure that the HBP will leave as its legacy.